nikhilleopaul9/CNN-Classification-Model/README.md

 # CNN-Classification-Model
-Classification model based on CNN with different techniques like Image Augmentation and Transfer Learning to improve the overall accuracy and generalization ability of the model.

-* The model was trained on the famous Cats vs Dogs dataset.
+Classification model based on CNN with different techniques like Image Augmentation and Transfer Learning to improve the overall accuracy and generalization ability of the model.The model was trained on the famous Cats vs Dogs dataset.

 * First a basic CNN Model was on the dataset with 2 Convolution Layers and 2 MaxPooling layer.The model gave a Traning accuracy greater than 99% and test accuracy of 83% which clearly indicates that the model is **Overfitting**.